Rome Historic Estate: Italy 500-Hectare Wedding Venue

 - Cisterna di Latina and the Lazio Countryside

 Five hundred hectares.
-Sixty-two bedrooms.
-A restored chapel for ceremonies, world-renowned English gardens designed and tended since the early 1990s under a "wild-care" philosophy, and ancient Roman, medieval, and papal layers embedded into the land beneath it all.
-This is what happens when an Italian destination wedding stops compromising on scale, history, and design at the same time.
+Eleven bedrooms in restored historic residences.
+A chapel for ceremonies, world-renowned English gardens designed and tended since the early 1990s under a "wild-care" philosophy, and ancient Roman, medieval, and papal layers embedded into the land beneath it all.
+This is what happens when an Italian destination wedding stops compromising on history, design, and scale at the same time.

 The Rome Historic Estate with 500 Hectares, World-Renowned Gardens & Sleeps 100+ sits in Cisterna di Latina, in the Lazio countryside roughly 60 kilometers south of Rome.
-The estate accommodates 120 overnight guests across 62 bedrooms in a central villa, adjacent residences, and a cluster of village homes, and hosts celebrations for up to 150 across multiple ceremony and reception settings.
+The estate sleeps 20 overnight guests across 11 bedrooms in a central villa and adjacent restored residences, and hosts ceremonies and receptions for up to 120 across multiple settings.
 Pricing starts at $27,500+ for a two-night minimum on full-property buyout.
-For couples planning a multi-day Italian wedding weekend without parceling guests across hotels and rental cars, the estate consolidates the entire celebration onto one property where every guest sleeps inside the same gated grounds.
+The structure typically works best when the couple, immediate family, and wedding party stay on the estate while the broader 120-guest list lodges in nearby Cisterna di Latina or Rome and joins for the celebration each day.

 The Estate Experience